XRPLF/xrpl-dev-portal/content/concepts/xrpl-servers/ledger-history/ledger-history.md

 Some servers in the XRP Ledger network are configured as "full-history" servers.
 These servers, which require significantly more disk space than other tracking servers, collect all available XRP Ledger history and **do not use online deletion**.

 The XRP Ledger Foundation provides access to a set of full history servers operated by community members (see [xrplcluster.com](https://xrplcluster.com) for more details).
-Ripple also provides a set of public full-history servers as a public service at `s2.ripple.com`.
+Ripple also provides a set of public full-history servers as a public service at `s2.ripple.com`. <!-- SPELLING_IGNORE: xrplcluster -->

 Providers of Full History servers reserve the right to block access that is found to abuse resources, or put inordinate load on the systems.